soanvig/txsm/README.md

 ### Actors

 Actors are a way for functions to be injected into machine's runtime.
-That way, if you have multiple instances of the same machine, each can have it's own dedicated of actors.
+That way, if you have multiple instances of the same machine, each can have its own dedicated of actors.

 Actors are set during machine's initialization: